PGA Championship: Location

 The PGA Championship has normally been played in the eastern half of the United States except eleven times, most recently in 2020 at TPC Harding Park in San Francisco.
 It was the first for the Bay Area, returning to California after a quarter century.
 Prior to 2020, it was last played in the Pacific time zone in 1998, at Sahalee east of Seattle.
 (The Mountain time zone has hosted three editions, all in suburban Denver, in 1941, 1967, and 1985.)
-The 103rd PGA Championship was held at the Kiawah Island Golf Resort's Ocean Course in Kiawah Island, South Carolina and the 104th was held at Southern Hills Country Club in Tulsa, Oklahoma.
+The 103rd PGA Championship was held at the Kiawah Island Golf Resort's Ocean Course in Kiawah Island, South Carolina, and the 104th was held at Southern Hills Country Club in Tulsa, Oklahoma.

-The state of New York has hosted thirteen times, followed by Ohio (11) and Pennsylvania (9).
+The state of New York has hosted the championship thirteen times, followed by Ohio (11) and Pennsylvania (9).

 Promotion

 The tournament was previously promoted with the slogan "Glory's Last Shot".
 In 2013, the tagline was dropped in favor of "The Season's Final Major", as suggested by PGA Tour commissioner Tim Finchem while discussing the allowance of a one-week break in its schedule before the Ryder Cup.
 Finchem had argued that the slogan was not appropriate as it weakened the stature of events that occur after it, such as the PGA Tour's FedEx Cup playoffs.
-PGA of America CEO Pete Bevacqua explained that they had also had discussions with CBS, adding that "it was three entities that all quickly came to the same conclusion that, you know what, there's just not much in that tag line and we don’t feel it's doing much for the PGA Championship, so let's not stick with it.
+PGA of America CEO Pete Bevacqua explained that they had also had discussions with CBS, adding that "it was three entities that all quickly came to the same conclusion that, you know what, there's just not much in that tag line and we don't feel it's doing much for the PGA Championship, so let's not stick with it.
 Let's think what else is out there."
 For a time, the tournament used the slogan "This is Major" as a replacement.